ender18g/Create3_Project/docs/README.md

 # Create3 Project

-A gazebo simulation environment and hardware libraries for executing SLAM and AprilTag detectiong with a create3 robot, Rplidar A1 Lidar, and Oak D Lite camera.
+A gazebo simulation environment and hardware libraries for executing SLAM and AprilTag detection with a Create3 robot, an RPLIDAR-A1 laser range scanner, and an Oak-D Lite camera.

 ## About the Project
-This project was created for Robot Systems Programming at Johns Hopkins University.
+This project was created for EN.530.707 - Robot System Programming at Johns Hopkins University.

 Contributors:
 - Alex Alessi